i353590/s4extension-mock/README.md

 ## How to Obtain Support

 In case you find a bug, or you need additional support, please open an issue here in GitHub.

+## License
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
+All rights reserved.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.